 You see, I’m currently in Vietnam.
 This wasn’t supposed to be a work trip, more like, a time to relax.
 But because bees aren’t ‘work’ for me, they’re a passion, I have, of course, ended up exploring some of the delights of Vietnamese beekeeping!

-Vietnam is diverse in its nature, climate and environments due to differences in latitude and changes in topography: monsoons, mangroves,mountains, deltas, forests, beaches, this country has it all.
+Vietnam is diverse in its nature, climate and environment due to differences in latitude and changes in topography: monsoons, mangroves, mountains, deltas, forests, and beaches, this country has it all.
 Located inside the Indomalayan realm, it also has a high level of biodiversity.
 In fact, Vietnam is home to approximately 16% of the world’s species, including 840 bird species, 310 mammals, 260 reptiles and a whopping 7750 species of insect!
 In turn, it is ranked 16th worldwide for biodiversity.